retailcrm/api-client-php/doc/compilation_prompt.md

 this prompt may be annoying and sometimes can even break the application lifecycle pipeline (in the CI/CD environment).
 We can't just disable it for everyone [because of security concerns](https://github.com/composer/composer/issues/1193).
 But you can disable it for your project.

-There are two ways of disabling this prompt:
+There are three ways of disabling this prompt:
+1. During the installation.
-1. Automated way.
+2. Automated way.
-2. Manual way.
+3. Manual way.

+### Disable compilation prompt during the installation

+Just choose `[a]lways` option by pressing `a` followed by Enter.
+This will automatically edit your `composer.json` and will disable the compilation prompt for you.
+No additional steps are needed.

 ### Disable or enable compilation prompt via CLI

-For the automated way, you can use `retailcrm-client` CLI utility.
+Alternatively, you can use `retailcrm-client` CLI utility.
 It will be in your binary directory.
-By default, it'll be in the
-`vendor/bin` directory if not defined otherwise in the composer.json `config.bin-dir` entry.
+By default, it'll be in the `vendor/bin` directory if not defined otherwise in the composer.json `config.bin-dir` entry.

+The only benefit of this utility is the fact that it also can enable the prompt again.

 #### Disabling compilation prompt